CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - `Exception`

-/// type=SS, answer=[5]
+/// type=MS, answer=[3,4]

-What does the `catch` block do on line 14?
+Which statements correctly describe the code on line 13?

-- It checks the `$dsn` variable.

 - It evaluates the `if` statement.

 - It throws the value of the `$conn` object.

+- It creates the `$e` object containing the exception information.

+- It retrieves an exception if an exception occurs within the `try` block.

 - It displays the string `Unable to establish connection.` if the `if` statement evaluates to `true`.

-- It displays the string `Unable to establish a connection.` if there is a problem with the connection.

-/// type=MS, answer=[2,3]

-On line 3, remove the statement `$db = 'MyDatabase';`.
-Execute the program.
-What are the error messages?

-- Undefine variable: `db` on line 4

-- Undefined variable: `db` on line 9

-- Unable to establish a connection.

-- Undefined variable: `conn` on line 13

-- syntax error, unexpected `=`, expecting end of file on line 9

 :::